Can you lead forth a contellation in its season,Job 38:32

 And guide the Bear with her sons?

-As someone keenly interested in the role of the natural world in redemptive history, the Bible’s few references to bears transfix me.
+As someone keenly interested in the role of the natural world in redemptive history, I am transfixed by the Bible’s few references to bears.
 With the bear, we meet the fury of wicked rulers, God’s jealousy for the purity of His house, and the mighty muscle of the mother.
 Let’s see how.

 It’s important to remember that just as with other animals in the Bible, the bear’s meaning has less to do with scientific accuracy and more to do with Hebrew cultural mythology.
 To God’s people, bears were seen as powerful instruments of destruction, enacted through their paws, claws and teeth.